If you love music, food, and dance, then you’ll want to mark this upcoming Vancouver extravaganza on your calendar.

 One of the focal points of the weekend event are the colourful musical performances that will take place on the main stage.
 The organizers of the festival have expanded this year’s entertainment line-up—over 250 music and dance performers will take the stage throughout the two-day festival.

-Featured musicians include local Latin jazz funk band Tanga, June Award-winning Adonis Puentes, Latin pop group Pacifika, and the best Latino DJs from the B.C, among many others.
+Featured musicians include local Latin jazz funk band Tanga, Juno Award-winning Adonis Puentes, Latin pop group Pacifika, and the best Latino DJs from the B.C, among many others.

 Event-goers can also expect to be impressed by dance groups from Venezuela, Mexico, and Brazil.
 We won’t be surprised if you break out into a little dance of your own—Latin music tends to be infectious.